 Not all courses are offered on an annual basis and certain courses are important prerequisites for other courses.
-Moreover, some Departmental courses are only taught once a year or even less frequently.
+Moreover, some Departmental courses are only taught once a year or once every other year.
 In order to assure that students are following the proper course sequence, all students must meet with their advisor each semester in order to complete enrollment for the next semester.
 In addition, all students are requested to enroll for at least six credit hours per semester to facilitate students progressing through the curricula as a cohort.

-Courses outside the College of Public Health can support a concentration and can be found throughout the University.
+Courses outside the College of Public Health can support a concentration and are acceptable curricular elements with advisor approval.
 Students will work with faculty advisors to determine the optimal selection of coursework.